 My dad, the Italian, prefers kielbasa (or kolbassi, as we pronounce it in the Pittsburgh area).
 He also remembers many instances of hot dogs simmering in the sauerkraut, though that combo seems more appropriate for summer months at Citi Field.

 As for me, I split my parents’ preferences right down the middle: kielbasa and sauerkraut atop mashed potatoes.

-- Pork: 2 pounds kielbasa, pork shoulder, pork loin roast, or any combination
+- 3-4 pounds pork: pork butt roast, pork shoulder, bone-in loin roast, kielbasa, or any combination

 - 1 medium apple, peeled and diced; Macintosh, Honeycrisp, or any firm variety are excellent

 - If using a whole cut of pork such as a roast, heat a tablespoon or two of oil in a Dutch oven or large saute pan over medium-high heat and brown the meat on all sides.

 - If using kielbasa, you can skip this step and instead cut the sausages lengthwise and then crosswise into half-moon shapes about 1 inch thick.

 - In a large Dutch oven or slow cooker, stir the sauerkraut and its brine together with the apple and onion.

 - Nestle the roast and/or stir the kielbasa into the sauerkraut and assess how much liquid is in the pan.
 You may need to add up to 2 cups water if your kraut is fairly dry.

 - If using a Dutch oven, bring to a boil and then lower to a simmer, cooking low and slow for 3-4 hours.
 If using a slow cooker, cook on high for 6 hours or low for 8 hours.